jklafka/jklafka.github.io/content/projects.md

+## Data science

+Inside of work, I collect and analyze various forms of usage data for the Search function in [Epic](epic.com)'s software.

+Outside of work, I occasionally do side projects analyzing other datasets out of curiosity and to keep my skills fresh.
+One such project is analyzing Tyler the Creator's tracks for various attributes using the (public Spotify API)[https://developer.spotify.com/documentation/web-api/] as a data source.
+You can read about this project [here](https://github.com/jklafka/tyler-tracks).

 ## Research

 In a past life, I was a computer and cognitive scientist.
 I published work for two main projects, both of which are available as free full-text PDFs online with all code and data available on GitHub (I'm an advocate of open and reproducible science).